dotargz/kynosocial/README.md

 ### Usage

-Kynosocial is very 🍴 fork-friendly ✨ so you can directly fork the repo and work on the project without much setup.
-Forks of the client can interact with the backend without changing a thing.
+Kynosocial is very fork-friendly! ✨ Fork the repo and start coding, backend functionality included. 👀

-These are instructions for setting up your own local instance for testing purposes or contribution.
 Unlike other open source software, Kynosocial works out of the box.
-You can clone the repositiory with the command below, then open & modify the 'index.html' and 'index.js' files.
-We recommend the 'Live Server' VSCode extension.
+Setting up your own local instance for testing purposes or contribution is simple; just clone the repositiory with the command below, then modify the 'index.html' and 'index.js' files.
+We recommend using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension if you use VSCode.

 ```bash
 $ git clone https://github.com/dotargz/kynosocial